-The BRTB continues to implement various efforts to engage the public in the transportation planning process.
+The BRTB conducts various activities to engage the public in the transportation planning process.
 The purpose of the Public Advisory Committee (PAC) is to review and evaluate public involvement techniques, particularly as they relate to the LRTP and new strategies for public involvement and outreach and to provide independent, region-oriented advice regarding regional transportation planning and related issues.
 Members also assist in promoting equity and public awareness and public participation in the planning process.

-BMC staff continues to coordinate monthly meetings of the PAC and the two subcommittees: Policy & Legislation and Public Involvement.
-Recent presentations to the PAC have been on topics such as Title VI and transportation equity, BMC Transit Study, 2016 Maryland General Assembly Transportation Legislative Recap, federal certification of the BRTB, BaltimoreLINK, Maximize2040, the TIP and amendments to the TIP, and the UPWP.
-Members of the PAC helped to collect public project ideas for Maximize2040 by assisting with outreach at local events and at transit stations.
+BMC staff coordinate monthly meetings of the PAC and its two subcommittees: Policy & Legislation and Public Involvement.
+Recent presentations to the PAC have been on topics such as Environmental Justice and transportation equity, BMC's travel demand model, BaltimoreLINK, MTA's mobility program, the Baltimore Bike Share program, final rules for performance measures (covering system condition and system performance), Maximize2045, the TIP and amendments to the TIP, and the UPWP.